AbdassalamAhmad/DevOps_Learning_Journey/Vagrant/Readme.md

 $ vagrant halt
 ```

-8. Stop and Save state if the Virtual Machine.
+8. Stop and Save state of the Virtual Machine.
 ``` shell
 $ vagrant suspend
 ```